 I apply a very thin smear of Moly 60 grease on the contact surfaces of the diaphragm spring and the pressure plate.
-The six bosses on back of the pressure plate contact the front of the diaphragm spring.
+The six ridges on back of the pressure plate contact the front of the diaphragm spring.
 The rear edge of the diaphragm spring contacts the face of the flywheel so each gets some Moly 60.

 Install Clutch Parts

 I turn the clutch housing cover over so the contact surface faces up.
 There are three locating pins, each 120 degrees from the others.